rockthejvm/rockthejvm-site/src/content/articles/scala-testing-with-scalatest-a-beginners-guide-to-testing-styles.md

 This style of testing is focused on testing specifications, i.e. behaviors.
 It still doesn't use the full expressiveness of Scala, but now we have more powerful testing structures:

-- we can nest tests into one another
+- We can nest tests into one another
-- we can add pinpoint descriptions to particular tests
+- We can add pinpoint descriptions to particular tests

 ```scala
 import org.scalatest.funspec.AnyFunSpec